-Following the publication of our final approach document, the next key stage in this price control will be a draft determination which we plan to publish at the end of June 2024.
-This will seek the views of consumers and stakeholders on the decisions we propose to make on the scope and form of the price control and key determined values for costs and margin.
+The next key stage in this price control will be the publication of a draft determination in August 2024.
+At that point we will consult on the decisions we propose to make on the scope and form of the price control and key determined values for costs and margin.